Vaishnotiwari12/Vaishnotiwari12/README.md

 ## 🚀 About Me

 I'm a passionate Full Stack Developer specializing in MERN Stack, currently pursuing my B.Tech in Electronics Engineering.
-With a strong foundation in both hardware and software, I bring a unique perspective to software development.
+With a strong foundation in software development, I bring a unique perspective to creating innovative web applications.

 ### 🛠️ Tech Stack